 In order to accommodate open space and pavilions beneath the FDR Drive, the Proposed Action would displace the four parking lots operated by Propark America.
-These parking facilities negatively affect the character of the neighborhood because they are visually unappealing and they help to create a barrier separating the adjacent neighborhoods from the waterfront.
+These parking facilities negatively affect the character of the neighborhood because they are visually unappealing and help to create a barrier separating the adjacent neighborhoods from the waterfront.
 Therefore, no significant impact on neighborhood character or socioeconomic conditions would result from the loss of these parking lots.

 The Proposed Action would result in some loss of visual access to the East River bulkhead, an architectural historic resource on the project site.
-The original granite bulkhead from Broad Street to Coenties Slip would be obscured by the new esplanade structure that is to be built outboard of the bulkead line; however, the bulkhead structure itself would not be altered.
+The original granite bulkhead from Broad Street to Coenties Slip would be obscured by the new esplanade structure that is to be built outboard of the bulkhead line; however, the bulkhead structure itself would not be altered.
 In addition, the original bulkhead would remain visible at other locations within the project area.
-The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15 and the New Market Building pier, the redevelopment of the New Market Building site, and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-are expected to be the subject of a Programmatic Agreement between LMDC and the State Historic Preservation Office (SHPO).
-As described in the Programmatic Agreement, LMDC will consult with SHPO on the design of these project elements to resolve any adverse effects to historic resources.
-The Programmatic Agreement is also expected to include the review of any project design elements that could affect the East River bulkhead.
-In general, the Proposed Action would be expected to enhance the context of surrounding historic resources by improving and enhancing public open spaces with new amenities such as benches, planters, arbors, lighting, and brackets for attaching historic placards and viewfinders for sights of interest.
+The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15 and the New Market Building pier, the redevelopment of the New Market Building site, and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-are the subject of a Programmatic Agreement (PA) that is being developed between the Lower Manhattan Development Corporation (LMDC) and the New York State Historic Preservation Office (SHPO).
+As described in the proposed final PA (see Appendix A), LMDC will consult with SHPO on the design of these project elements to resolve any adverse effects to historic resources.
+The proposed final PA also includes the review of any project design elements that could affect the East River bulkhead.
+In general, the Proposed Action would be expected to enhance the context of surrounding historic resources by improving and enhancing public open spaces with new amenities such as benches, planters, lighting, and brackets for attaching historic placards and viewfinders for sights of interest.